-The hunt for talent is more intense than ever.
-A survey executed by Indeed found that 86% of hiring managers and recruiters believe that it is challenging to find and hire software engineers.
+The demand for skilled software engineers has never been higher.
+According to an Indeed survey, 86% of hiring managers and recruiters struggle to find and hire top tech talent.
 So, as you know, it is a competitive scenario for tech companies that need to look for a faster and cheaper solution of hiring talents to scale their product engineering team.

 But is this model really efficient compared to the other outsourcing methods?
 Are there hidden costs of using this method on your Software Development Lifecycle?
 Keep reading this article to find out!